 Online Continuing Education Course

+REQUIRED IN CT.
 Posttraumatic Stress Disorder Training.
-3.5 contact hour course on understanding the impact of PTSD and trauma.
+2-contact-hour course on understanding the impact of PTSD and trauma.
 Learn how to be prepared and intervene appropriately.
 Covers assessment, diagnosis, treatment, and prevention of the disorder.
 CEU applicable for nursing and other healthcare providers.
 Meets Connecticut DPH PTSD requirement for RNs and LPNs.

 Posttraumatic Stress Disorder (PTSD)

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your understanding of posttraumatic stress disorder and ability to intervene appropriately in assessment, diagnosis, treatment, and prevention of the disorder.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your understanding of posttraumatic stress disorder and your ability to intervene appropriately in the assessment, diagnosis, treatment, and prevention of the disorder.
 Specific learning objectives to address potential knowledge gaps include:

 - Define posttraumatic stress disorder (PTSD).

-- Summarize the epidemiology of posttraumatic stress disorder in the United States.
+- Summarize the epidemiology and etiology of PTSD.

 - Identify risk factors for developing PTSD.